5 Quick and Easy Favorites To Make For Back To School

 Back To School PDF Sewing Pattern Bundle

-I’ve put together three of my favorite zip pouch patterns plus two bonus patterns at a SPECIAL PRICE for pencil cases, supply bags, and corralling those wiley cords!
+I’ve put together three of my favorite zip pouch patterns plus two bonus patterns at a SPECIAL PRICE of 27% off retail for pencil cases, supply bags, and corralling those wiley cords!
 Make these for the students in your life including neices/nephews, neighbor kids, or to donate to kids in need.
 PS: Make a few for yourself, too.

 1. Becca Bags Zipper Pouches